We are a year round interdenominational Christian Camp located at Moberly Lake, BC.

 We believe that God created us to have good relationship, and that good relationship is evidenced by how we live at home, school,

 work and in our community.
-We mentor children and youth by modeling the principles of caring for one another and being honest
+We mentor children and youth by modelling the principles of caring for one another and being honest

 We model whole life teaching.